github/training-kit/paths/graphql/01-introduction.md

   nav: "github-graphql"
 main-content: |

-  <iframe width="560" height="315" src="https://www.youtube.com/embed/dsPVrbDHgaY?ecver=1" frameborder="0" allowfullscreen></iframe>
+    When working on projects, it's common to want access to outside data.
+But data is often in flux, and that can be a big problem.
+Depending on your source, the data might change over the course of years, or merely within seconds.

-    When working on projects, it's common to want access to website data.
-The problem with this is that data is often in flux!
-Depending on your source, this might change anywhere from yearly to within seconds!
     Some examples of data you might want to work with could be:

     - gathering the number of commits you made over a period of time
     - flight statuses